atr-ip/prompt_flow_instructions/README.md

-# Introduction to Prompt Flow
+# Introduction to Prompt Flow (How to set up Prompt Flow in a project)

 ## Preparations
 It's recommended to download Visual Studio Code: